d-eisen/portfolio/content/spark.md

 thumbnail: "SparkBoardMockup(SqSmall).png"

 # This is the title of the case study in the case studies section
-case_short_title: "Spark Training Module"
+case_short_title: "Spark!
+Diversity and Inclusion"

 # This is the title of the case study in the case study page
-case_title: "Spark Training Module"
+case_title: "Spark!
+Diversity and Inclusion"

 # This is the subtitle of the case study in the case studies section and the case study page
 case_subtitle: "In person training module"

 # This is the case description in the case studies section
-case_description: "Spark is an in person training module for diverisity and inclusion."
+case_description: "Spark is an in person training module for diversity and inclusion that works through storytelling and empathy building."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img
 case_feature_img: "/SparkBoardMockup(SqSmall).png"

 # This is the case summary in the case itself
-case_summary: "Cope is an application that helps users track their mental health.
-Progress is measured through the use of a check-in system, calendar, medicine tracker and a summary dashboard.
-I created a minimum viable product for this application."
+case_summary: "Spark! is a facilitator led training module that teaches diversity and inclusion.
+The program is deployed through six free standing training modules lasting fifteen minutes each.
+The modules are designed to be empathetic to the needs of healthcare workers and teach diversity and inclusion to frontline care staff.
+Partnering with a development of the program assets including facility guide, learner guide, and game board."

 # Your team members
-team: ["Alexis Collado", "Carlos Arcenas", "Kat Uytiepo", "John Palomo"]
+team: ["David Eisenmenger", "James Rustad", "Lisa Cornelius"]

 # Roles of your team members
-roles: ["Branding and Identity", "User Interface Design", "Prototyping", "User Research"]
+roles: ["Product Designer", "Visual Designer", "Visual Designer"]

 # Methods your team members used
-methods: ["Sketching", "Mockups", "Guerilla Testing"]
+methods: ["Inteviews", "Content Strategy", "Mockups", "Prototype", "User Testing"]

 # Links at the bottom of the case study and where they link to
 # img is the svg that's part of the button.
 You can use eyeball.svg or download.svg